Zastai/MetaBrainz.MusicBrainz/UserGuide.md

 When playing around with these APIs and familiarizing yourself with the various objects involved, it can be very useful to get a nice overview of the objects' structures.
-Rather than writing some code and relying on the debugger's interface to browse the contents, I can strongly recommend [LINQPad](https://www.linqpad.net/).
+Rather than writing some code and relying on the debugger's interface to browse the contents, I can strongly recommend [LINQPad][LINQPad].
 It's free (although there is a premium version with more advanced features).

 With it, you just set up a query that references the `MetaBrainz.MusicBrainz` assembly and the corresponding namespace.
 Then you write the code to set up a query object (like above), and call one of its methods, chaining a call to `Dump()` to those